jeremy9959/BookFun/chapters/05-logistic-regression.md

 we add a column of $1$'s to our images yielding a data matrix $X$ of size $N\times 785$.
 The labels $y$ form a column vector of size $N$ containing zeros and ones.

+We will also simplify the data but converting the gray-scale images to monochrome by converting gray levels up to $128$ as "white" and beyond $128$ as "black".

 The logistic regression approach asks us to find the "best" vector $M$ so that, for a given image vector $x$ (extended by adding a one at the end), the function
 $$
 p(x)=\frac{1}{1+e^{-xM}}